tarwn/lessthandot-hugo/blogs/content/posts/2010-11-15-unit-testing-costs-too-much-twice-the-co.md

   8. Once the customer is satisfied, the pieces are deployed to production
   9. End users use the pieces in production and interact with production data

-This won&#8217;t match everyone&#8217;s environments but it should be simple enough to be representative of the work that happens in our environments.
+This won't match everyone's environments but it should be simple enough to be representative of the work that happens in our environments.

 ### Unit Testing is Testing at the Source